Planned maintenance

 Mira, Alex

-Jönköping University, School of Health and Welfare, HHJ, Dep. of Natural Science and Biomedicine.
+Jönköping University, School of Health and Welfare, HHJ, Department of Clinical Diagnostics.
 Jönköping University, School of Health and Welfare, HHJ.
 Centre for Oral Health.
 Department of Health and Genomics, Foundation for the Promotion of Health and Biomedical Research, Valencia, Spain.

 Abstract [en]